Vietnam.vn - Nền tảng quảng bá Việt Nam

 Back then, raising five children wasn’t as difficult as it is now, but it wasn’t easy either.
 After all, we suffered a lot because we had to send five children to school at the same time, and even had to borrow money from others.

 Some people in the village said that there was no need to treat the children so well, just feeding them was good enough, and they didn’t need to go to school.
 But my husband and I never had such thoughts.
-We had chosen to adopt the children, so we had to treat them equally, consider them as our own children, and let them feel at home in our house.
+We had chosen to adopt the children, so we had to treat them equally, consider them as our own children, and let them feel at home in our home.

-After a sleepless night of thinking, I decided to mortgage my family's land title to pay for hospital bills.
+After a sleepless night of thinking, I decided to mortgage the family's land title to pay for the hospital bills.
 I thought that the children of my brother-in-law were the same as my own.
 I did this not to ask for anything in return, but to pray for a clear conscience.
 But I did not expect that thanks to my selfless sacrifice when I was young, I would live a particularly comfortable and happy life in my later years...

 Anh vợ mất, chị dâu lấy chồng khác, tôi đem 3 đứa cháu về nuôi: Bây giờ 70 tuổi, tôi đang hưởng một cái Tết vui vẻ con đàn cháu đống - Ảnh 4.

 When my children are in this situation, if we want to rely on them to support us when we are old, life will certainly not be very comfortable.
-However, now we have an apartment in the city, do not have to worry about food and clothing, we are happy every day, mainly thanks to the filial piety of our three grandchildren.
+However, now we have an apartment in the city, do not have to worry about food and clothing, we are happy every day, mainly thanks to the filial piety of three grandchildren.

 Anh vợ mất, chị dâu lấy chồng khác, tôi đem 3 đứa cháu về nuôi: Bây giờ 70 tuổi, tôi đang hưởng một cái Tết vui vẻ con đàn cháu đống - Ảnh 6.

 In addition to living expenses, the children sometimes give us money during Tet and other holidays, so our life is very comfortable.
-They not only take care of their uncle and aunt but also wholeheartedly help their younger siblings when needed.
+They not only take care of their aunt and uncle but also wholeheartedly help their younger siblings when needed.
 I remember when my son and daughter bought a house, they both borrowed money from their eldest brother.
 They said they lent money but in fact they gave it away because they had no intention of getting it back.

 I think this means that if you do good deeds, you will be rewarded, good cause, good result.
 If I had not taken good care of them in the past, how could I have enjoyed such blessings in my old age?